 Burr grinders produce less heat and a more uniform grind.
 And in espresso, grind uniformity is paramount.
 So, this being such a critical step in making good espresso, you can expect the cost of the equipment to be commensurate for a good machine.
 Just do a search and you will find a dizzying variety of burr grinders.
 Flat burr, connical burr, hand cranks, doser, doserless – a dizzying array of models, and costs ranging from $40 to well over $1000.
 But, do you really need a $1000 coffee grinder?
 Well, if you are the type of person that doesn’t read reviews, perhaps.
 On the other hand, if you do, you will come the the same conclusion that I and many others have, and find that you can spend $300-$400 for a high quality machine that will last you a looooong time.

 For my first “good” grinder, I personally chose the Baratza Preciso Coffee Grinder 685 after reading a ton on the subject.
 You can read my short review here.
 My main influences were reviews from people that ran coffee shops, and the constant theme of the Baratza customer service quality.
-This grinder is no longer manufactured, but Baratza still sells the parts for it, and mine is still going strong more than 10 years later.
+The Preciso is no longer manufactured, but mine is still going strong more than 10 years later.
+If you are in the market today, the Baratza Encore ESP is a worthy replacement — a current Baratza grinder built specifically for espresso, with the same legendary customer support.

 And while your at it, pick up a tamper.
 You just ground up the coffee really nicely.
 Pack it into the portafilter nicely now too.